 > Cook 1 cup of frozen corn in the microwave, according to package directions (or use canned corn, if you’d rather).

-> Rinse and drain one 14-oz can of black beans (or use pre-cooked beans).
+> Rinse and drain one 14-oz can of black beans (or use pre-cooked beans – you can cook them without soaking in the Instant Pot using these directions).

 > Chop 1/4 cup of red cabbage (optional but pretty and healthy).